swarnpriya/eBPF_notes/Plan.md

 ## Would Koka to C with hints approach differ from Exoverifier and Jitterbug, and if so, how?
 Answer is yes in the following ways:

   - This approach provides a stronger tool support for verification (more support at compile time) at high-level language (Koka) as compared to
-  Expverifier/Jitterbug which works on BPF bytecode level.
-It is hard for programmer to debug the code at lower-level as compared to at higher-level.
+    Exoverifier/Jitterbug which works on BPF bytecode level.
+It is hard for programmer to debug the code at lower-level as compared to at higher- level.
-- Exoverifier/Jitterbug boils down to formally verifying the current verifier and removing the bugs, ensuring completeness/soundness for the verifier through utilizing the formal specifications and proofs written in Lean.
+  - Exoverifier/Jitterbug boils down to formally verifying the current verifier and removing the bugs, ensuring completeness/soundness for the
+    verifier through utilizing the formal specifications and proofs written in Lean (though Jitterbug carries out the verification till the
+    assembly).
 It mainly aims in making the current verifier bug free and complete but does not enhance the capabilities of the verifier.
-For example, ensuring verfication for "helper functions".
-The current eBPF verifier does not verifies the helper function.
-If there are BPF calls (helper functions) used in the user-space code, the verifier totally bypass it if rest of the program is safe.
+For example, ensuring verification for "helper functions".
+The current eBPF verifier does not verify the helper function.
+If there are BPF calls
+    (helper functions) used in the user-space code, the verifier totally bypasses it if the rest of the program is safe.
 Using the strong type-system in Koka, we can also aim to ensure typing and safety properties for these helper functions.
   - The hints generated at C-level can make the verification at the C-level doable (not sure at this point how this works, need to read more in this direction).
 Frama-C seems quite interesting to me.
 I will read more about it.
-But also, why don't we aim to prove that the properties at source- level is satisfied at byte-code level instead at C-level?
+But also, why don't we aim to prove that the properties at source- level is satisfied at byte-code level instead of at C-level?
+I assume the overall goal will be to preserve the high-level guarantee till the low- level, so why not target the bytecode level instead of C. As there is no guarantee of preservation from the compiler that translates from C to bytecode, we will need to ensure these properties at bytecode level.
+  - Side-channel protections are also a major difference as Exoverifier, Jitterbug or Serval do not provide these protections. (a separate paper)

 ## Koka approach vs Rust approach?
   - Koka can reason about termination because of its strong type system and the type declarations in Koka is limited to finite inductive types.
 Rust does not provide termination guarantees.
-- Rust provides memory aquire and release features like ```acquire``` and ```drop```.
+  - Rust provides memory aquire and release features like acquire and drop.
 The ownership works using these rules in Rust:
       - Each value in Rust has an owner.
       - There can be only one owner at a time.
-  - When the owner goes out of scope, the value will be dropped using the ```drop``` function which is implicit in case of primitive data-types.
-    But in case of custom data types, the ```drop``` functions needs to manually defined and is automatically called by compiler when the object goes out of scope.
+      - When the owner goes out of scope, the value will be dropped using the drop function which is implicit in case of primitive datatypes.
+But in the case of custom data types, the drop functions need to be manually defined and are automatically called by compiler when the object goes out of scope.

     However, for eBPF programs calling the user-defined destructors is not safe at Kernel-level.
 Because if it is not correctly/safely implemented then it might crash the kernel or do unwanted stuff at the kernel-level memory.
 Goal will be to do memory management in a safer way using Koka.
   - Stack protection at compile time will be achieved in Koka in the similar manner as done in Rust.
-- Side-channel protection not supported in Rust for eBPF, maybe we can support this using Koka approach.
+  - Side-channel protection not supported in Rust for eBPF, maybe we can support this using Koka approach (a separate paper).